 - Jon DePue – “The God Who Elects: Soteriology and Vocation in the Theology of Karl Barth”

 Each year the department hosts the Matthew Simpson Lecture in Religion, bringing a nationally known speaker to campus for a public lecture as well as class visits.
 The photo depicts Dr. Anatanand Rambachan, Prof. at St. Olaf College, delivering the 2012 Matthew Simpson Lecture, “Interreligious Dialogue as Friendship: Mahatma Gandhi and C.F.
 Andrews.”
-On October 10, 2013, we welcome Dr. Amy-Jill Levine from Vanderbilt University as our Matthew Simpson Lecturer.
+On October 10, 2013, we welcomed Dr. Amy-Jill Levine from Vanderbilt University as our Matthew Simpson Lecturer.
 Click here for more information about the event: http://simpson.edu/matthew-simpson-lecture/.

 Simpson religion students often participate in the Midwest Undergraduate Conference in the Humanities.
 In November 2012, Major Mentor Kati DePue presented some of her poetry.
 Our students also present regularly at Simpson’s own Undergraduate Research Symposium in April.
-This year, seniors Kati DePue and Tyler Fuller presented work from their religion classes.
+Last year, seniors Kati DePue and Tyler Fuller presented work from their religion classes.
 For more information about the 2013 Symposium, click here.